Defending against Backdoor Attacks via Module Switching: Module Switching Defense

 \section{Module Switching Defense}

-In this section, we employ the findings on module switching for defense to more complicated deep neural networks and develop a comprehensive defense pipeline.
+In this section, we extend the findings on module switching to more complicated deep neural networks and develop a comprehensive defense pipeline.
 We begin by introducing the problem setting in~\Cref{sec:preliminary}, followed by establishing a set of heuristic rules to guide the search for effective module switching strategies in~\Cref{sec:rules}.
-Next, we adapt an evolutionary algorithm for searching the optimal strategy in~\Cref{sec:evolutionary_search}, and finally, a complete defense pipeline is presented in~\Cref{sec:pipeline}.
+Next, we adapt an evolutionary algorithm for searching the optimal strategy in~\Cref{sec:evolutionary_search}, guiding switched models construction and selection in~\Cref{sec:pipeline}.